hirosystems/stacks-blockchain-api/client/README.md

 - Subscribe to WebSockets or Socket.io for real-time Stacks updates (see [Available Updates](#Available-Updates))
 - Full type safety for WebSocket and API requests and responses

+## Documentation

+The documentation for the client library is published as [github pages](https://hirosystems.github.io/stacks-blockchain-api/client/).

 ## Installation

 You can install this package using NPM: